memtest86plus/memtest86plus/README.md

 one or more parameters, separated by commas.
 The following options are
 recognised:

-  * smp
+  * nosmp
-    * enables the use of multiple CPU cores at startup
+    * disables ACPI table parsing and the use of multiple CPU cores
   * nosm
     * disables SMBUS/SPD parsing, DMI decoding and memory benchmark
   * nopause